OpenCode Config

 home-assistant-lit-renderingHome Assistant Lit rendering extensions for HA components and context-aware picker callback shape.lit-rendering skill

-import-external-skillImport skills from external repos into the local dotfiles skill library.
-Use when pulling in a skill from a public repo, reviewing an external skill set for useful additions, or adapting external skill content into existing local skills.
+import-external-skillImport skills from external repositories into this Agent Skills repository.
+Use when pulling in a public skill, reviewing an external skill set, or adapting upstream content into an existing skill.

 lit-renderingLit rendering and picker callback-shape guidance for editing and reviewing Lit components.